Who will help those who cannot help themselves?

 Was Ebola not your problem too ?

-Where were Pharma Companies ?
+Where were / are Pharma Companies ?

 Challenges Realities